MV Hendra

 MV Hendra is a ro-ro passenger ferry operated by the SIC Ferries.
 She operates as the day vessel on the Laxo or Vidlin to Symbister, Whalsay service.

 History

 Hendra was bought as the first of the second batch of new builds for the council since they took over the inter-island ferry services in the early 1970s.
-She currently is the oldest ferry in the council's fleet at 43 years old.
-Having been in local news recently due to this causing issues with passenger accessibility.
+She currently is the oldest ferry in the council's fleet at 44 years old.
+Having been in local news due to this causing issues with passenger accessibility.

 Layout

 The Hendra has two lanes on her car deck.
 Like most SIC Ferries her size she has a passenger lounge located beneath the car deck.